What is mooting?

 Mooting at St Andrews

 The St Andrews Law Society, of which the Mooting Society is part, offers training sessions to mooters of all levels of experience.
-Students are encouraged and mentored to compete in national competitions while improving advocacy, legal research, and public speaking skills on a personal level; there are also plenty of members who attend not with a view to participate in competitions, but to hone essential skills and meet others with an interest in the law and a future legal career.
+Students are encouraged and mentored to compete in national competitions while improving advocacy, legal research, and public speaking skills on a personal level; there are also many members who attend not with a view to participate in competitions, but to build confidence and meet others with an interest in the law.

 Over the years, mooters have trained under renowned barristers, judges, and legal academics, affording them the opportunity to improve their skills and receive advice from leading professionals.